Fundamental sequences and fast-growing hierarchies for the Bachmann-Howard ordinal: Introduction

 To be precise, one can define a hierarchy $(H_\al)_{\al<\|T\|}$ of increasingly fast-growing functions bounding all provably total computable functions of $T$.
 The precise growth rate of such functions depends on a system of {\em fundamental sequences,} which to each limit $\al<\|T\|$ assigns an increasing sequence $(\cfs\al n)_{n<\om}$ with $\al$ as its limit.
 Fundamental sequences allow us to define recursion along $\al$ computably and, if these fundamental sequences satisfy some regularity properties, they indeed majorize the provably total computable functions of $T$ \cite{BCW}.
 Fundamental sequences satisfying said regularity conditions are known as {\em regular Bachmann systems.}

 In this sense, the ordinal

-is the proof-theoretic strength of Peano arithmetic \cite{Gentzen1936}.
+measures the proof-theoretic strength of Peano arithmetic \cite{Gentzen1936}.
 Ordinals below $\varepsilon_0$ can be represented in terms of $0,+$ and the function $\xi\mapsto\om^\xi$.
-If we wish to represent the proof-theretic ordinal of stronger theories, we need a richer set of ordinal functions.
+If we wish to represent the proof-theoretic ordinal of stronger theories, we need a richer set of ordinal functions.
 From a methodological perspective, it is convenient to have a rich enough system of ordinal notations to accommodate many familiar theories within a uniform scale.
-A reasonable upper bound for the characterization of not-too-strong theories is the Bachmann-Howard orinal, sometimes denoted $\psi(\ve_{\Om+1})$ \cite{Pohlers1981}, where $\Om$ is the first uncountable ordinal and $\psi$ represents its countable collapse.
+A reasonable upper bound for the characterization of theories that are `not terribly strong' is the Bachmann-Howard ordinal, sometimes denoted $\psi(\ve_{\Om+1})$ \cite{Pohlers1981}, where $\Om$ is the first uncountable ordinal and $\psi$ represents its countable collapse.

-In this paper we will instead represent this ordinal in terms of the $\vartheta$ function \cite{BuchholzSurvey}.
+In this paper we will instead represent this ordinal in terms of the $\vartheta$ function, originally introduced by Rathjen~\cite{RathjenFragments,RathjenKruskal}.
 Buchholz has defined a system of fundamental sequences based on this notation \cite{BuchholzOrd}, and has also contemplated variants of the $\vartheta$ function relative to some set $\mathbb X$ club in $\Om$ \cite{BuchholzSurvey}.
-In this paper we show that Buchholz's fundamental sequences indeed form a regular Bachmann system, and thus the associated fast-growing hierarchies can be used to bound the probably total computable functions of theories of strength up to and including the Bachmann-Howard ordinal.
-We aim for an accessible and self-contained presentation, so we assume familiarity only with elementary ordinal arithmetic.
+In this paper we show that Buchholz's fundamental sequences indeed form a regular Bachmann system, and thus the associated fast-growing hierarchies can be used to bound the provably total computable functions of theories of strength up to and including the Bachmann-Howard ordinal.
+We will present results in terms of arbitrary $\mathbb X$ when possible, but will focus especially on the cases when $\mathbb X$ is the class of additively indecomposable ordinals, giving rise to the standard $\vartheta$ function, as well as the case where $\mathbb X=1+\sf Ord$, which gives rise to a `slower' version we denote $\nt$.
+As we will see, $\nt$ provides notations for the same ordinals as $\vartheta$, with the feature that addition is not needed for countable ordinals.
+This may at first be surprising since addition-free systems are usually weaker (see e.g.~\cite{RathjenAddition}), but notations based on $\sigma$ do allow for addition between {\em uncountable} ordinals, avoiding this loss of strength.
+We remark that there are other natural choices for $\mathbb X$, which we do not explore in detail; one canonical choice is to take $\mathbb X$ to be the class of $\varepsilon$-numbers, i.e.~ordinals $\alpha$ such that $\alpha=\omega^\alpha$, suitable for ordinal notation systems with $\xi \mapsto \omega^\xi$ as a primitive operation.